mfractor/mfractor.github.io/docs/xamarin-forms/grids/analysis.md

 !!! quote ""
-    Inspects XAML Grids child elements to identify if positioning or span is out of boundarys.
+    Inspects XAML `Grid` child elements to identify if positioning or span is out of boundarys.

 ## Introduction